 In this post, we’re looking at business sustainability from a financial and social perspective.
-Building a sustainable business takes careful thought and planning, so follow some of the tips below and you’re on your way!
+Building a sustainable business takes careful thought and planning, so follow some of the tips below and be you’re on your way!

 Develop your Unique Value Proposition

 When you're setting out in business, establish your purpose and know what your company stands for.
 If you’ve been in business a while then reassess this and write it down into a unique value proposition.
 If this is likely to change with time, rewrite it to capture what you offer now and what you aim to offer in the future.
 Think about the value you can add to potential customers and how you can provide solutions.
 For more help on this, read ‘Creating your Unique Value Proposition’.